 Protection strategies must adapt to better accommodate and foster these holistic strategies, and new ways of thinking, to keep activists and organizations safe while also challenging the deep inequalities that take shape around gender, race, class, and sexuality.
 In recent years, as the Fund for Global Human Rights and JASS have worked together with allies to interrogate our own assumptions around the protection of defenders and civic space, we have gathered some of the lessons, insights, and strategies we’ve learned through this process into a multimedia page that can be used as an evolving resourceto help formulate more robust and effective approaches to protection that support movements and address new dynamics of power.

 As the human rights community moves into a next chapter and marks the 20th anniversary of the UN Declaration on Human Rights Defenders it is an opportunity for us all to, once again, learn about the defence and protection of rights from the people on the frontlines, who daily confront the systemic causes of violence.

-James Savage is program officer for the Enabling Environment for Human Rights Defenders Program at the Fund for Global Human Rights.
-His work focuses on civic space issues including narrative building.
+James Savage is program director for the Enabling Environment for Human Rights Defenders Program at the Fund for Global Human Rights.
+His work focuses on civic space issues, including narrative-building.
+Twitter: @jamesmsavage

 Lisa VeneKlasen is the executive director for JASS (Just Associates).